Kansas City Chiefs vs. Green Bay Packers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Kansas City and its opponents have combined to put up more than 47.5 points in six of 10 games this season.
+- Kansas City and its opponents have combined to score more than 47.5 points in six of 10 games this season.

-- The two teams combine to score 50 points per game, 2.5 more than the total in this contest.
+- The two teams combine to average 50 points per game, 2.5 more than the over/under in this contest.

-- These two squads surrender a combined 48.4 points per game, 0.9 more than this contest's over/under.
+- The 48.4 points per game these two squads have allowed their opponents to score this season are 0.9 more than the 47.5 over/under in this contest.

-- The Chiefs and their opponents have scored an average of 54.6 points per game in 2020, 7.1 more than Sunday's total.

 Chiefs stats and trends

-- Kansas City has two wins against the spread in eight games this season.

-- The Chiefs have been favored by 7 points or more four times this season and covered the spread in one of them.
+- The Chiefs have covered the spread once this season when favored by 7 points or more (in four chances).

-- Kansas City has eclipsed the over/under in 40% of its opportunities this year (four times in 10 games with a set point total).
+- Kansas City's games this year have hit the over on four of 10 set point totals (40%).

-- When Kansas City churns out over 331.8 yards, the team is 2-8 against the spread and 4-4 overall.
+- Kansas City is 2-8 against the spread and 4-4 overall when the team totals over 331.8 yards.

-- The Chiefs have turned the ball over 19 times this season, six more turnovers than the Packers have forced (13).
+- This year, the Chiefs have turned the ball over 19 times, five more than the Packers' takeaways (14).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Packers.